OpenZeppelin/merkle-tree/README.md

 const leaf = tree.leafHash([alice, '100']);
 ```

-Returns the leaf hash of the value, as defined in [Standard Merkle Trees][#standard-merkle-trees].
+Returns the leaf hash of the value, as defined in [Standard Merkle Trees](#standard-merkle-trees).

 Corresponds to the following expression in Solidity: